 Maples Advises Alibaba on Largest Hong Kong IPO

-Greg joined Maples Group legal services division in Hong Kong in 2001 and became a partner in 2005.
+Greg joined the Maples Group in 2001 and became a partner in 2005.
 He previously worked for Linklaters in London and Tokyo and was a partner at Pinsent Curtis in the UK.

 Greg is recently recognised as one of the top 50 foreign firm lawyers for China-related business in the 2019 edition of China Business Law Journal's A-List.
 He has been commended as being highly regarded for his very high-profile M&A and privatisation work in Chambers and Partners Asia Pacific and named as a leading practitioner by Legal Media Group's Expert Guide to the World's Leading Investment Funds Lawyers.
 He has been recommended by The Legal 500 and ranked as a market leader in IFLR1000.

 1989 – Admitted as a solicitor in England and Wales (not practising)